 Ongoing posts are keyword articles that a client wants to see on a regular basis.
 The client provides the keywords and is typically open to seeing multiple posts for each topic.

 Submitting the Article for Review

 Once you have completed your article, you’ll want to include the topic and keyword links provided by the Blogmutt editor, review the article for grammar and spelling errors, and submit the article to the client for review.

 If this is your first article, the editors at Blogmutt will also provide you with feedback to ensure that your article meets quality standards.
 A single space after each sentence was something that took me a while to get used to.

-Once an article has been submitted, the client will have three options.
+The client has three options after receiving a submitted article.
 They can post the article and post it (that means you get paid for your article).
 Reject the article outright (not good, but there are other options), or request edits.

 What happens if my post is rejected?